Sarveshchougule/OpenGL_WebGL_Assignment/02_3DTileSetVisualizer/ReadMe.txt

 (#) For Local Machine --
 Double Click on 3jsmain.html to Run the File on Local machine.

-+++ For Texture to display on FireFox browser :-
-Enter in URL Section "about:config"
-Then Click on "Accept the Risk and Continue"
-Then Search "content.cors.disable" and make it "TRUE" Then Search "security.fileuri.strict_origin_policy" and make it "FALSE"

-+++ For Texture to display on Chrome / Edge / Opera browser :-
-Goto Desktop and you will see Browser Icon Like Chrome, Edge, Opera.
-Select That Shortcut Application and Right Click on Application.
-Then Select Properties, and a properties window will appear.
-Then in Target Edit Box type this <File Path>"C:\Program Files\Google\Chrome\Application\chrome.exe"<After Double Coat give space and type this> --allow-file-access-from-files --user-data-dir="C:\tempChrome"
-For --user-data-dir="C:\tempChrome" I made a Folder in tempChrome for Chrome Application.
-Same you can make it for Edge Application and Opera Application.
-### Use any one of these in target Edit box.
-1. " .... " --allow-file-access-from-files --user-data-dir="C:\tempChrome"
-2. " .... " --disable-web-security --user-data-dir="C:\tempEdge"

 (#) For Firebase --
 Open this link :- https://dtilesetvisualizer.web.app/.
 3d Tile Set Visualizer is Deployed on Firebase above link.